3L0C/wk/README.md

 key combination that does not trigger a command on its own.

 ```
-prefix -> key description keyword* '{' ( key_chord )+ '}' ;
+prefix -> trigger_key description keyword* '{' ( key_chord )+ '}' ;
 ```

 A prefix has many of the same components as a chord.
-It begins with a key, followed by a description, zero or more keywords and then a block of one or more key chords surrounded by an opening and closing brace (`{`, and `}`).
+It begins with a trigger key, followed by a description, zero or more keywords and then a block of one or more key chords surrounded by an opening and closing brace (`{`, and `}`).

 **Note** that a key chord may be a prefix, a chord, or a